TheresaLui/SelfHelpContent_v2/articles/network-classicnetwork-generic/lb-outbound.md

 3. Check DNS resolution on the affected source machine(s).
 4. Are you using an **internal Standard Load Balancer**?
 If yes, you need take steps to [create outbound connectivity](https://docs.microsoft.com/azure/load-balancer/load-balancer-outbound-rules-overview#outbound-nat-for-internal-standard-load-balancer-scenarios) for the VMs in the backend pool if outbound connectivity is desired.
 5. If this is an intermittent issue, does your application initiate many outbound flows and you experience [SNAT port exhaustion](https://docs.microsoft.com/azure/load-balancer/load-balancer-outbound-connections#problemsolving)?
-6. If you're using a 3rd party network virtual appliance (NVA) from Azure market place with Azure Load Balancer, make sure you have the instructions from NVA vendor and follow the instructions.
+6. If you're using a 3rd party network virtual appliance (NVA) from Azure Marketplace with Azure Load Balancer, make sure you have the instructions from NVA vendor and follow the instructions.
 See [Troubleshooting NVA devices](https://docs.microsoft.com/azure/virtual-network/virtual-network-troubleshoot-nva).

 ## **Recommended Documents**